 - 10 years of continuous residence in Japan (in most cases)

-- Of those 10 years, at least 5 years must be spent in a work-eligible or work-specific residence status
+- Of those 10 years, at least 5 years must be spent in a work-eligible or residence-based status — but importantly, time spent on Technical Intern Training and SSW Type 1 does NOT count toward this 5-year work-status requirement.
+Time spent on SSW Type 2 does count.

 - Consistent compliance with tax obligations (income tax, residence tax)